Available 24/7 get a Free consultation

 With society’s increasing reliance on technology, driver distraction has emerged as a leading cause of serious accidents and injuries in Illinois.
 This extends beyond cell phone use and texting.
 As experienced Chicago bicycle accident attorneys, we collaborate with accident reconstruction specialists and investigators capable of proving driver distraction in accident cases.

-Anything diverting a driver’s attention from the road qualifies as distraction.
+Anything diverting a driver’s attention from the road qualifies as a distraction.
 Examples include:

 When a driver’s attention shifts away from the road, cyclists face increased risk.
 An experienced Chicago accident attorney ensures injured parties receive fair compensation for injuries caused by distracted drivers.